LucaCanali/sparkMeasure/README.md

 # sparkMeasure

-sparkMeasure is a tool for performance investigations of Apache Spark workloads.
+**sparkMeasure is a tool for performance investigations of Apache Spark workloads.**
 It simplifies the collection and analysis of Spark performance metrics.
 It is intended also as proof-of-concept code on how to use Spark listeners for custom metrics collection.
  * Created by Luca.Canali@cern.ch, March 2017
- * Additional credits to: Viktor Khristenko
+ * Additional credits: Viktor Khristenko
- * Current version 0.1, developed and tested for Spark 2.1.0
+ * Version 0.1 beta, developed and tested on Spark 2.1.0

-Main ideas of how it sparkMeasure works:
+**Main ideas of how sparkMeasure works:**
-The tool is based on the Spark Listener interface, that is used as the data source.
+* The tool is based on the Spark Listener interface, that is used as source for Spark workload metrics data.
+* Metrics are collected at the granularity or stage and task (configurable)
-Metrics and flattened and collected into a ListBuffer of a case class.
+* Metrics are flattened and collected into a ListBuffer of a case class.
-Data is then transformed into a Spark DataFrame for analysis.
+* Data is then transformed into a Spark DataFrame for analysis.
+* Data can be saved for offline analysis

+**Where sparkMeasure can be useful:**
+ * REPL: To measure and analyze performance interactively from: spark-shell (Scala), pyspark (Python) or Jupyter notebooks
+ * Inside your code: add instrumentation calls in your code to use sparkMeasure custom Listeners and/or use the classes StageMetrics/TaskMetrics and related APIs for collecting, analyzing and optionally saving metrics data
+ * Instrument code that you cannot change: use sparkMeasure in the "Flight Recorde"r mode, this records the performance metrics automatically and saves data for later processing

-**How to build** use sbt and add the target jar to
+**How to use:** use sbt to package (or use the jar uploaded in the target/scala-2.11 folder if relevant to your environemnt).
+Run by adding the target jar to
 <code>spark-submit/spark-shell/pyspark --jars <PATH>/spark-measure_2.11-0.1-SNAPSHOT.jar</code>

-sparkMeasure can be used:
- * To measure and analyze performance on the REPL: spark-shell (Scala), pyspark (Python) or Jupyter notebooks
- * Inside your code, instrumented to use Spark Measure APIs for collecting data
- * For batch jobs using the Flight Recorder mode: this records the performance metrics automatically and saves data for later processing

-Examples

-Stage metrics, Scala:
+**Examples**

+1. Measure metrics at the Stage level (example in Scala):
 ```
 val stageMetrics = new ch.cern.sparkmeasure.StageMetrics(spark)
 stageMetrics.runAndMeasure(spark.sql("select count(*) from range(1000) cross join range(1000) cross join range(1000)").show)
 ```

-Stage metric, this is an alternative way to collect and print metrics with Scala:
+2. This is an alternative way to collect and print metrics (Scala):
 ```
 val stageMetrics = new ch.cern.sparkmeasure.StageMetrics(spark)
 stageMetrics.begin()